 7. Do I need to do anything?

-Please make sure the contact information you gave us is current.
-This way you’ll be sure to receive all of our communications regarding the conversion.
+Please make sure the contact information (especially your email address) you gave us is current.
+This way you’ll be sure to receive all of our communications (letters, postcards and mainly email) regarding the conversion.
 We will give you ample notice if you need to do anything.
 The conversion itself will be virtually seamless and is being done to improve your plan.

 8. Can I still add money?

 Absolutely!
+The only time you cannot deposit or withdrawal money from your account is Sept.
+6 at 1pm (PDT) through Sept.
+12 at 6am (PDT).
 A lot of work will be going on behind the scenes, but you shouldn’t notice a difference until it’s time for the switch to take place.
 Once that happens, you will have a new website and your current investment options will be populated with enhanced investment funds that have similar levels of risk as your current ones.
 Until then, everything is business as usual.
 Accounts can still be opened, deposits can still be made and withdrawals can still be taken.

 9. Will I still have access to my money?
 Will there be any days when I don’t have access to my account/money?

 Yes, until we go live, everything will be business as usual on your end.
-When the switch happens, there will be a few days when you won’t have access to your account.
-We are working to make sure these days are kept to a minimum.
-We will make sure to give you advance notice of when this will occur so that you can plan ahead.
+You won’t have access to your account from Sept.
+7 at 1pm (PDT) through Sept.
+12 at 6am (PDT).
 After the switch, you can access your funds the same way you always did – at www.OregonCollegeSavings.com or by calling 866-772-8464.

 10. Where is my money going with the new investment options?